robtweed/node-mdb/README.md

 ## Important Note

-This is an early release of *node-mdb* and does not currently fully support the entire range of SimpleDB APIs.
-The APIs implemented so far are:
+All the SimpleDB APIs have been implemented, ie:

+- BatchDeleteAttributes
 - BatchPutAttributes
 - CreateDomain
 - DeleteDomain